 insurance and the cost-sharing of pharmaceutical R&D.

-pricing has been
+Ramsey pricing has been

-proposed in the pharmaceutical industry as a principle
+proposed in the pharmaceutical industry as a principle to

-(fixed) R&D cost.
+the (fixed) R&D cost.
 However, such analyses neglect

-elements, we aim at
+elements, we aim at providing some building blocks

-building blocks

-towards an economic theory incorporating
+towards an economic theory incorporating Ramsey pricing

 and insurance coverage.
 We show how coinsurance affects

-Ramsey pricing principles to pharmaceutical products
+of Ramsey pricing principles to pharmaceutical products

 Negotiation and Bargaining in Health Care.

 contractual terms, including prices as one major

 element, becomes a relevant issue in the analysis of

 theoretical analysis have been produced, and are

-the existing literature on bargaining in health
+the existing literature on bargaining in health care.

-associated with explicit bargaining between
+developments associated with explicit bargaining between

 third-party payers and providers of health care (a

 relation which is, in itself, only one in many that

 exist in the health care sector).

-Public Sector Capacity in Health Care.
+Bargaining and Idle Public Sector Capacity in

-present in countries with a
+A feature present in countries with a

 with private providers while holding idle capacity.
 This

 is often seen as inefficiency from the management of

 public facilities.
 We present here a different rationale

 for the existence of such idle capacity: the public sector

 power vis-\`a-vis the private provider, under the